Cazcodes1/shecodes_caroline/README.md

-This is a 'trial' profile I built when learning with SheCodes.
-Access to this and other projects are available through my 'linktree' account on my website.  www.cazcodes.com 👩🏻 🙌🏼
+This is a 'trial' profile I built when learning with SheCodes. 🔗 https://csb-dclw8l.netlify.app/ 👩🏻 🙌🏼